Linda, Listen to ME!

 Suddenly, I was pummeled by God, or at least that’s how it felt, with a review of the course of events that had transpired.
 Here’s a chronology of those events:

 • Academically, I felt I was not on the level of most of the other students – always looking over my shoulder and waiting for someone to show me the door.
-I got some of it, forgot most of it, yet, somehow, in the process, I grew spiritually in ways I could never have imagined.
+I got some of it and forgot most of it, yet somehow, in the process, I grew spiritually in ways I could never have imagined.

 • One of my last classes dealt with the foundations of ministry.
 I remember my professor telling me at the end of the semester that I had a simple way of approaching ministry that would serve me well.
 He was telling me that I didn’t need to feel incompetent because I couldn’t put together a string of theological thoughts that would rival the best in the field.
 But I didn’t understand or appreciate his words at the time.